xiaoylu/leetcode_category/SuffixTree/Readme.md

 Consider building suffix tree for `abXabY` where `ab` are letters and `X`, `Y` are different strings.
 The suffix `abY` actually **shares** the prefix `ab` with the suffix `abXabY`; the suffix `bY` **shares** the `b` with the suffix `bXabY`.

-So, we create the suffix link dealing with `abXabY` and `bXabY`.
+So, we create the suffix link when dealing with `abXabY` and `bXabY`.
-When working on `abY` and `bY`, instead of restarting from the root to match `b`, we can follow the suffix link.
+Then, after we've done with the suffix `abY` and turn to work on `bY`, instead of restarting from the root to match `b`, we can follow the suffix link.

 Insert `aby`